Mental Health Policy Academy and Fellows

 - Texans Standing Tall (Austin, Texas)

 The Hogg Mental Health Policy Academy is a learning community facilitated by Texans Care for Children with support from the Hogg Foundation.
-Participants in the academy—including a network of mental health policy fellows across the state, their mentors and a cohort of family and consumer participants—receive training each month, along with other professional development to enhance their effectiveness as advocates.
-They network with legislative staffers, policy experts, and direct service providers, while learning first-hand about:
+Participants in the academy—including a network of mental health policy fellows across the state, their mentors and a cohort of family and consumer participants—receive training to enhance their effectiveness as advocates.
+They are provided frequent networking opportunities with legislative staffers, policy experts, individuals with lived experience, family members, and direct service providers.

-strategies for working with and educating decision-makers in the legislative, executive, and judicial branches of government; and
+- strategies for working with and educating decision-makers in the legislative, executive, and judicial branches of government